-Motivated by this example, our key insight is that, for any static allocation $X$, there exists {a worst-case loss due to errors in $\sigma$}, denoted by $\overline{\Delta}(X)$, that the algorithm incurs.
+Motivated by this example, our key insight is that, for any static allocation $X$, there exists a high-probability worst-case loss, denoted by $\overline{\Delta}(X)$, that any algorithm incurs, due to both errors in $\sigma$, as well as the inherent aggressiveness of the perishing process.
 As a result, rather than having a budget of $B$ items, the algorithm has an {\it effective} budget of $B-\overline{\Delta}(X)$ items.
-Under this effective budget, any feasible stationary allocation must set $X$ such that $\overline{N}X \leq {B-\overline{\Delta}(X)}$, where $\overline{N}$ is a high-probability upper bound on $N$.
+Under this effective budget, any feasible static allocation must set $X$ such that $\overline{N}X \leq {B-\overline{\Delta}(X)}$, where $\overline{N}$ is a high-probability upper bound on $N$.
 Noting that $X = 0$ is always a feasible solution to this inequality, a natural choice is to set:

 if this supremum is achieved.
-When $\overline{\Delta}(X) = 0$ for all $X$ (i.e., either items don't perish or predictions are perfect), $\underline{X} = B/\overline{N}$, and we recover the conservative allocation of the no-perishing setting \citep{sinclair2021sequential}.
-The notion of {\it $\sigma$-induced loss} plays a central role in our results. \begin{definition}[$\sigma$-induced loss] We define $\dperish = \frac{B}{\overline{N}} - \underline{X}$ to be any algorithm's {\bf $\sigma$-induced loss}.
-We moreover term $T\dperish$ to be the {\it cumulative} $\sigma$-induced loss. \end{definition} By \eqref{eq:xlower}, given the worst-case perishing loss $\overline{\Delta}(X)$ for any allocation $X$, one can compute $\underline{X}$ via line search.
-Obtaining tight bounds on this quantity, however, is the challenging piece.
+When $\overline{\Delta}(X) = 0$ for all $X$ (e.g., either items don't perish or {the process is offset-expiring and predictions are perfect}), $\underline{X} = B/\overline{N}$, and we recover the conservative allocation of the no-perishing setting \citep{sinclair2021sequential}.

+By \Cref{eq:xlower}, given the worst-case perishing loss $\overline{\Delta}(X)$ for any allocation $X$, one can compute $\underline{X}$ via line search.
+Obtaining tight bounds on $\overline{\Delta}(X)$, however, is the challenging piece.
 To see this, note that for any algorithm, the quantity of goods that perished by the end of the horizon is:

-where $\mathcal{B}_{t}^{alg}$ denotes the set of remaining items at the beginning of period $t$, $B_{t}^{alg}(b)$ is the {\it quantity} of item $b$ remaining at the beginning of period $t$, and $X_t^{alg}(b)$ is the quantity of item $b$ given out in period $t$.
+where $B_{t}^{alg}(b)$ is the {quantity} of item $b$ remaining at the beginning of period $t$, and $X_t^{alg}(b)$ is the quantity of item $b$ given out in period $t$.
 Since $X_t^{alg}(b)$ depends on the perishing realizations of previous rounds, computing this quantity requires the ability to simulate sufficiently many replications of the static allocation process under $X$, for all $X \in [0, B/\overline{N}]$, and for each of these replications to compute the number of unallocated goods that perished by the end of the horizon under this allocation, an approach which fails to scale.